| Title: | Linear Programming Discriminant Analysis |

 A simulated RNA-Seq dataset example.

 This dataset is a RNA-Seq simulated example.
 It has been simulated as Negative Binomial distributed and transformed to rpkm (Reads per kilo base per million mapped reads).
-It contains 600 genes (in columns) and 60 samples (rows), 30 of each one of the experimental groups.
-First 30 samples are from first group and the remaining samples from the second one.
+It contains gene expression from 600 genes measured to 60 samples through 4 time-points.
+First 10 samples are from first group and the remaining samples from the second one.

 Maria Jose Nueda, [email protected]